Medical Transition Education for Healthcare Providers

 Our gender-affirming care series is perfect for anyone wanting to provide caring, inclusive, and knowledgeable support to transgender and gender-diverse clients.
 We offer two workshops throughout the year:

-- Gender-affirming Hormone Therapy
+- Gender-affirming Hormone Prescriber workshop

 *for primary care providers, this course is a prerequisite for our gender-affirming hormone therapy workshop